 Cannabis and opioids are both lumped into the same category as dangerous controlled substances, but when comparing the side effects and withdrawal symptoms of the two, it’s hard to justify the placement.

 Opioid side effects include:

 - respiratory depression (which can lead to death)

 - increased appetite

 Consequences of Prolonged Use of Marijuana vs Opiates

-People can become tolerant to both opioids and cannabis over time, and require more medication to achieve the same level of symptom relief.
+People can become tolerant to both opioids and cannabis over time.
+As a result, they require more medication to achieve the same level of symptom relief.
 The danger of opioid tolerance is that at higher doses, the body becomes physically dependent on the medication.

 Without a steady supply of opioids to the system, people experience horrible withdrawal symptoms that include sweating, anxiety, cramping, nausea, vomiting and tremors.
 Withdrawal can also cause serious complications that require medical attention.
 Cannabis users, on the other hand, may notice decreased appetite, some upset stomach or decreased pleasure.

 Some people also can become psychologically dependent on the “high” that opioids and cannabis produce.
 Many of the cannabis side effects can be attenuated or avoided by combining THC with enough CBD (cannabidiol), making it even safer when used properly.

 Furthermore, chronic cannabis users often do not feel impaired or high at low to medium doses, while still experiencing sufficient symptom relief.
 If patients eventually find themselves tolerant, they can safely take a tolerance break or use different kinds of cannabis without fear of torturous side effects.